IB Diploma Program

 The availability of specific courses is dependent on the number of student requests and teacher availability.Diploma Candidates

-IB students must meet Millard graduation requirements to receive the MN diploma.
-If a student does not receive the IB diploma, the IBO awards certificates for any examination completed.
-All IB Diploma candidates are required to take one subject from each of the groups.
-At least three and no more than four of the six subjects are taken at a Higher Level, the others at Standard Level.
-Each examined subject is graded on a scale of 1 (minimum) to 7 (maximum).
+IB Diploma students must meet Millard graduation requirements to receive the MNHS diploma.
+If a student does not receive the IB Diploma, the IBO awards course certificates for any subject receiving a passing IBO grade of 4 on the 1-7 scale.
+All IB Diploma candidates are required to take one subject from each of the six IBDP subject groups.
+Three of the six subjects are taken at Higher Level (HL), three are taken at Standard Level (SL).
 The award of the Diploma requires a minimum total of 24 points and the satisfactory completion of the following additional requirements:

-- Theory of Knowledge course (TOK) which explores the relationships among the various disciplines and ensures that students engage in critical reflection and analysis of the knowledge acquired within and beyond the classroom
+Theory of Knowledge course (ToK) which explores the relationships among the various disciplines and ensures that students engage in critical reflection and analysis of the knowledge acquired within and beyond the classroom, taken in 11th grade, 2nd semester and 12th grade, 1st semester.

-- CAS - which requires the student to demonstrate creativity, action, and service in relationship to school and community through 150 hours of participation.
+CAS - requires the student to demonstrate and reflect afterward upon the equivalent of an afternoon per week during 11th and 12th grades (and the summer between) of creativity, action, and service in relationship to school and community.

-IB Students testing during 11th and 12th grades incur fees which total approximately $650.
-The district policy is to reimburse the student $82 for each IB course grade of a 4 or above out of a possible 7.
+IB Students testing during 11th and 12th grades incur fees which total approximately $775 in 2013 - 14.
+The district policy is to reimburse the student the per exam fee for each IB course grade of a 4 or above out of a possible 7.

 What are the admission criteria?